trungnt2910/MemoryModule.NET/README.md

 ﻿# MemoryModule.NET

 Loads unmanaged libraries right from your embedded resources!
-Works on Windows only, both on .NET Framework and .NET Core (and of course .NET 5.0)
+Works on Windows and Linux only, both on .NET Framework and .NET Core (and of course .NET 5.0)

 ## Features:
 - Load x86 and x64 assemblies, right from the memory.
 No P/Invoke, no temporary files.
 - Correctly resolves loaded unmanaged libraries, and exposes a `AssemblyResolve` event for users to manually handle it.
+- Linux x86 (32 and 64 bit) support, through interoperation with `glibc`.

 ## Sample code:
 ```C#